-It is udon week with Meatless Mondays.
+Welcome to another Meatless Monday – today we’re cooking with udon!
 I was going to attempt a homemade udon to keep things gluten free, then I realized it would really just be a homemade spaghetti noodle at that point…

 I will definitely be making this recipe often, either with a gluten free noodle or raw veggie noodles.
 I layered strong flavors that create a powerfully fragrant dish that is both vibrant and comforting.